Land0fChocolate/NewEmeraldRomHack/README.md

 	- Changes to level up and TM learnsets of some Pokemon (TODO: make list).
 	- Pokemon will attempt to learn a new move upon evolution.
 	- OHKO moves have been removed from battle facility movepools.
 - Some Pokemon have base stat changes to better fit their theme and gameplay.
-Treecko line has its Attack and Special Attack swapped.
+Treecko, Spheal lines have Attack and Special Attack swapped.
 (TODO: make list)
 - HMs have been removed and Pokemon can use the HM field commands without needing to learn the move.
 Only the relevant badge and a compatible Pokemon species are required to traverse obstacles.
 - Berry tree drop rates are tripled.
 Interaction with berry trees is also quicker.
 - Number of Feebas spots is tripled.